 Today Shady Shores is a thriving community that boasts excellent fire, emergency and police protection, provided by The Lake Cities Fire Department and the Corinth Police Department.
 Our residents enjoy a quiet lifestyle with ready access to the lake while being only a short drive from DFW airport, and nearby shopping and restaurants.

-The Community Events committee is seeking old photographs stories and other memorabilia in order to compile a historical account of Shady Shores.
-If you have items to contribute please contact Wendy Withers.
+The Community Relations Department is seeking old photographs stories and other memorabilia in order to compile a historical account of Shady Shores.
+If you have items to contribute please contact Katie Klein.